o1-labs/proof-systems/signer/README.md

 ## Advanced interface

-The [custom] interface allows specification of an alternative cryptographic sponge and parameters, for example, in order to create signatures that can be verified more efficiently using the Kimchi proof system.
+The [custom] function allows specification of an alternative cryptographic sponge and parameters, for example, in order to create signatures that can be verified more efficiently using the Kimchi proof system.

 ```rust
 #[path = "../tests/transaction.rs"]